btemperton/snakemake_setup/README.md

 ## Test Case

-For this test case, we will use Snakemake to analyse the viral content of the [Biller et al metagenomes](https://www.nature.com/articles/sdata2018176)
+For this test case, we will use Snakemake to analyse the viral content of the [Biller et al metagenomes](https://www.nature.com/articles/sdata2018176).

+This assumes the following is installed:

+* `iCommands` for downloading files from iMicrobes.